sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/7000 - deprecated-methods/1000 - deprecated-key-value.md

     "0-0": "id",
     "0-1": "`keyValue`",
     "1-0": "terms",
     "1-2": "An array of terms to score positively.
-For more information about the NLP approach, see [bag of words](doc:bag-of-words).", "1-1": "Array of strings",
+For more information about scoring, see [bag of words](doc:bag-of-words).", "1-1": "Array of strings",
     "2-0": "stopTerms",
     "2-2": "optional.
 An array of terms to score negatively.
-For more information about the NLP approach, see [bag of words](doc:bag-of-words).", "2-1": "Array of strings"
+For more information about scoring, see [bag of words](doc:bag-of-words).", "2-1": "Array of strings"
   },
   "cols": 3,